OpenRefine/OpenRefine/docs/docs/manual/running.md

 * Tagalog
 * Chinese (简体中文)

+To leave the Language Settings screen, click on the diamond “OpenRefine” logo.

 :::info
 We use Weblate to provide translations for the interface.
 You can check [our profile on Weblate](https://hosted.weblate.org/projects/openrefine/translations/) to see which languages are in the process of being supported.
 See [our technical reference if you are interested in contributing translation work](https://docs.openrefine.org/technical-reference/translating) to make OpenRefine accessible to people in other languages.
 :::

 ### Preferences

+In the bottom left corner of the screen, look for <span class="menuItems">Preferences</span>.
 At this time you can set preferences using a key/value pair: that is, selecting one of the keys below and setting a value for it.

 |Setting|Key|Value syntax|Default|Example|
 |---|---|---|---|---|